sanjayachar/JAVA/README.md

-This is the Basics of java with 8.0 version, which i've studied through the Geeks For Geeks java programming documentation
+This is the Basics of java with 8.0 version, which i have studied java programming documentation